emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 #### Variform Expression

-The extraction process uses an function-call style template render expression which we call Variform.
+The extraction process uses a function-call style template render expression which is called Variform.
 This method is designed to dynamically process data by allowing function calls and variable references to dictate attribute extraction.

 It's important to note that Variform expressions are not fully programmable and are restricted to predefined functions and variables.

 ##### Syntax Overview